aritraroy/PinLockView/README.md

   app:keypadShowDeleteButton="false"                      // Should show the delete button, default is true app:keypadDeleteButtonPressedColor="#C8C8C8"            // Change the pressed/focused state color of the delete button

+  // New properties for <com.andrognito.pinlockview.PinLockView></>, added for Okta
+  //
+  app:keypadUseDeprecatedColorOptions                     // Set to true if you’d like to use keypadTextColor and keypadTextSize, otherwise it will use the new settings app:keypadNumbersTextColor="#C8C8C8"                    // Sets the color of the numbers app:keypadNumbersTextSize                               // Sets the font size of the numbers app:keypadLettersTextColor="#C8C8C8"                    // Sets the color of the letters app:keypadLettersTextSize                               // Sets the font size of the letters app:keypadDeleteButtonColor="#C8C8C8"                   // Sets the color of the delete button app:keypadShowLetters="true"                            // Changes visibility of the letters app:keypadNumbersBold="true"                            // Sets the boldness of number text app:keypadLettersBold="false"                           // Sets the boldness of letter text app:keypadDefaultDeleteColor="false"                    // Set to false if you want a differently coloured delete button

+  // In <com.andrognito.pinlockview.IndicatorDots></>
   app:dotEmptyBackground="@drawable/empty"                // Customize the empty state of the dots app:dotFilledBackground"@drawable/filled"               // Customize the filled state of the dots app:dotDiameter="12dp"                                  // Change the diameter of the dots